The tools that actually moved these decisions.

 These are starting points, not scripts.
 The most effective comment is specific, in your own voice, and grounded in a fact you can name.
 Swap in your street, your district, your concern.

 "I live in Prichard and I'm asking the Council not to approve any sale, lease, or permit for the Telegraph Road data center until its commitments are in writing and enforceable.
 The company's ~20 jobs are the legal minimum for a tax abatement, its rate and water assurances are still in a draft agreement, and the site sits beside an airshed already carrying a heavy pollution burden.
 Before any vote, the public deserves the draft agreement, a jobs and wage guarantee with claw-backs, and the generator count and air-permit terms.
-If those aren't on the table, I ask the Council to place a moratorium on the agenda, as four Alabama cities did this year."
+If those aren't on the table, I ask the Council to adopt the moratorium resolution introduced on July 23 and use the pause to get them in writing."5

 "I'm a Mobile County resident asking the Commission to make every commitment on the Calvert data center public and binding before any abatement or infrastructure vote.
 The company has not disclosed its power load, water source, or generator count.
 If the load is 150 megawatts or more, state law requires a Public Service Commission review; please confirm it has happened.
 And please confirm whether the June 22 industrial-park designation covers this parcel, since that determines whether any zoning-style review applies at all.
 I'm asking for the cost/benefit analysis and draft agreement in advance, and written claw-backs if the jobs and investment fall short."